Frobenius splitting of valuation rings and $F$-singularities of centers: Summary of -singularities for valuation rings

 $F$-singularities of a valuation ring $V$ are intimately related to basic properties of the corresponding extension of valuations $\nu/\nu^p$.
 For example, (\ref{abhyankar-defectless}) shows that at least for function fields over perfect ground fields, when $\nu/\nu^p$ is defectless, $\nu$ is Abhyankar and its valuation ring is Frobenius split.
 On the other hand, when $\nu/\nu^p$ has maximal defect, that is when $\nu/\nu^p$ is totally unramified, (\ref{totally-unramified}) shows that $V$ cannot be Frobenius split unless it is a perfect ring.
 However, Frobenius splitting of $V$ remains mysterious when the defect of $\nu/\nu^p$ is not one two possible extremes.

 For instance, suppose $K/k$ is an $F$-finite function field.
 Is there a non-Abhyankar valuation of $K/k$ whose valuation ring is Frobenius split?
 We can use (\ref{split-F-regularity}) to conclude that such valuations, if they exist, cannot be discrete.
 On the other hand, Example \ref{valuation-non-perfect-no-F-finite-center} shows that if we relax the condition that the valuation is trivial on the ground field, then there exists a valuation $w$ of $K$, not trivial on $k$, whose valuation ring is Frobenius split.
 Moreover, $w$ has the feature that it is not centered on any excellent domain whose fraction field is $K$.
 However, even in this example, the extension $w/w^p$ is defectless.
+Furthermore, in light of (\ref{spherical-complete}) it is interesting to ask when a (complete) non-Archimedean and non-perfect field of prime characteristic has a Frobenius split valuation ring.
+Note that by completing the valuation of Example \ref{ex:non-F-split} it follows that such valuation rings are not always Frobenius split.

 There are interesting open questions pertaining to Frobenius splitting even for Noetherian valuation rings.
 As far as we know, it is not known if every excellent DVR of prime characteristic is Frobenius split. (\ref{noetherian-Frobenius-splitting}) (resp. (\ref{complete-DVR})) provides an affirmative answer when the fraction field of a DVR is $F$-finite (resp. when the DVR is complete).
-At the same time it is worth recalling that Frobenius is always pure for any valuation ring of prime characteristic by (\ref{flatness}), and purity seems to be a better notion than Frobenius splitting for non F-finite rings.
+At the same time it is worth recalling that the Frobenius map is always pure for any valuation ring of prime characteristic by (\ref{flatness}), and purity seems to be a better notion than splitting for rings that are not $F$-finite.